Tuesday, November 8, 2011

 ASSESS TO PREVENT OBESITY:

-There are short term and long term changes that occur with the fat cell.
-Think of the fat cell as a balloon that calls for back up when it fills up with too much air or "lipids".
-When fat intake rises, the first physiological change that occurs is an increase in the size of the fat cell (up to 10x larger) caused by the storage of lipids (3).
-This is a short term change which can be easily corrected through dietary and exercise interventions.
-If nothing is done to reduce the amount of lipids stored in each fat cell, eventually the fat cell will call for help and stimulate cell division as well as the maturation of precursor cells to fat cells (2,3).
+There are short term and long term changes that a fat cell can undergo.
+Think of the fat cell as a balloon that duplicates itself after reaching its maximum size.
+When fat intake rises, the first physiological change that occurs is an increase in size (up to 10x larger) caused by the storage of lipids (3).
+This is a short term change which can be restored through dietary and exercise interventions.
+If nothing is done to reduce the amount of lipids stored in each fat cell, eventually the fat cell will undergo cell division as well as the maturation of precursor cells to fat cells (2,3).
 Basically, you'll end up with more fat cells than you started with.
 Generally, someone with a normal percentage of body fat has about 30 to 50 billion fat cells whereas an obese individual can have 75-80 billion fat cells (3).
-That's a lot more cells!

 hypertrophy (enlargement), it remains